minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 Automatic redirection of DML operations to the primary can be configured at the system level or the session level.
 The session level setting overrides the system level

 1. From cloud side, connect to orclpdb as testuser.
-Test the DML before and after the DML Redirection enabled.
+Test the DML before and after the DML Redirection is enabled.

 ```
 SQL> insert into test values(2,'line2');